geoffroypeeters/ismir2018/pages/index.md

 ## News
+- Detailed provisional [planning]({filename}/pages/eventsAtAGlance.md) of the conference is now available
 - Call for participation to the Interactive Machine-Learning for Music @Exhibition is now published [here]({filename}/pages/callIMLME.md)
 - The list of accepted papers for ISMIR-2018 is now available [here]({filename}/pages/eventsMainProgram.md)
 - Call for Financial Supports (Grants) is now published [here]({filename}/pages/participantsFinancialSupports.md)